 What to expect at the Pediatric Balance and Vestibular Disorders Clinic (PBVDC)

-On the day of your PBVDC appointment, you and your child meet a team of providers that have been chosen based on your child’s history and symptoms.
+Prior to attending the Pediatric Balance and Vestibular Disorders Clinic (PBVDC), your child must undergo a vestibular evaluation.
+Depending on the results of these tests, they may or may not be recommend to attend the PBVDC.
+On the day of your child's PBVDC appointment, you and your child meet a team of providers that have been chosen based on your child’s history and symptoms.
 Our experts perform a thorough medical examination and review your child’s medical history.
 They may also perform a balance assessment and hearing test.

 We schedule the evaluation so your child sees all the necessary providers in one day for a quick, accurate diagnosis.
 You should expect to spend about three hours at the clinic on the day of your appointment.
 We may recommend inner ear testing before you see us to help us make a diagnosis.

 The exact tests we recommend will depend on your child’s symptoms and any existing diagnosis.

 Throughout testing, our child life specialists are here to support your whole family.
 They can meet you in a telehealth appointment before your PBVDC appointment to help you understand what will happen during your child’s assessment and answer any questions you or your child have.

 A child life specialist can also be present for the clinic appointment to provide age-appropriate support for your child throughout testing.
 If you are interested in including this free service, please let us know when you make your vestibular evaluation and PBVDC appointments.